 A passionate animal campaigner, he is Chief Executive of leading animal welfare charity Compassion in World Farming.
 Philip is also author of best selling book 'Farmageddon' about the impact of factory farming.
 With his lobbyist activities, he has played a key role in banning at European level some of the most cruel industrial farming systems.
 Philip Lymbery, Chief Executive Officer of Compassion in World Farming, underlines the biggest paradox of the food system

 Dr. Lila Miller is a veterinarian who is recognised across the USA and internationally for her work.
 Her career has included being the Director of the ASPCA's Brooklyn Clinic, Vice President of ASPA specialist programs, and insights working on the National Board of Medical Examiners and the National Board of Veterinary Medical Examiners, as a member of the executive committee of the American Association of Veterinary State Boards, and on the New York State Board of Veterinary Medicine.
 She is the recipient of numerous awards including, for example, the Animal Welfare and Humane Ethics Award from the American Animal Hospital Association, the AVMA Animal Welfare Award, and the prestigious Distinguished Alumnus Award from the Cornell College of Veterinary Medicine who have distinguished themselves in service to the profession and their community.
-She continues to lecturing, writing, and developing programs that shape the standards which affect the future of people, professionals, and animals across the USA.
+She continues lecturing, writing, and developing programs that shape the standards which affect the future of people, professionals, and animals across the USA.

 Ian is an internationally recognised legal specialist on the subject of animal welfare and the law.
 Ian originally trained as a veterinarian.
 After 15 years working as a front-line clinical veterinarian and running his own veterinary hospitals, he added a law degree with the specific intention of specialising in the area of animal law.
-After working for almost a decade as a former prosecutor and Statewide Specialist on animal welfare compliance and enforcement (New Zealand, Australia) Ian established Guardianz Lawyers and Consultants specialising in the area of animal law and related subject areas of biosecurity and food safety.
+After working for almost a decade as a prosecutor and Statewide Specialist on animal welfare compliance and enforcement (New Zealand, Australia) Ian established Guardianz Lawyers and Consultants specialising in the area of animal law and related subject areas of biosecurity and food safety.
 He is a specialist advisor to organisations and corporates on matters involving animals and the law, continues to lecturer this specialty subject to law and veterinary undergraduates, and is the author of the book “Animals, welfare and the law”.